Choose Austin’s Oldest and Most Trusted Personal Injury Law Firm

 The sooner you file, the better.
 Most states operate under a “statute of limitations.”
 This means that after an established period of time, you are not able to receive compensation for that particular incident.
 For this reason, immediately after the incident, contact an Austin personal injury lawyer.
 Injured victims have a short window of time to file claims, so file as soon as you can.

-Once again this depends heavily on the laws of that state or jurisdiction.
+Once again, this depends heavily on the laws of that state or jurisdiction.
 Most jurisdictions still allow you to file a claim if the incident was partially your fault.
 Very few places do not allow those partially at fault to file.
-Although some jurisdictions allow you to file the compensation may be reduced if you contributed to your injuries.
+Although some jurisdictions allow you to file, the compensation may be reduced if you contribute to your injuries.

 Every state sets its own time limits.
 In Texas, the statute of limitations in a personal injury case is two years from the date that a person’s injury occurred.
 If the case involves a wrongful death, the statute of limitations expires two years from the date of the death.